lucas-zhang/Scheduler/README.txt

 I. Brief Intro:
-        This script is meant to do some basic scheduling for tour guides and tour times for a week.
-This is very useful since generally, that week's schedule can be repeated for the whole month and months generally are the same.
-Currently as the script is, each tour guide must do at most one tour a week and tour times must have unique start times, which prevents issues of multiple assignment and overlapping times.
+        This script is meant to do some basic scheduling by assigning tour guides to tour times during a week.
+This is very useful since generally, that week's schedule can be repeated throughout the whole month and tour times do not vary much between months.
+Currently as the script is, each tour guide must be assigned to at most one tour per week and tour times must have unique start times, which prevents issues of multiple assignment and overlapping times.
 I did the best I could to make the script general for this specific problem.
 Hopefully this script is compatible to automate your scheduling process and save you hours of manual scheduling.